Identifying Best Candidates for Busbar Splitting: Introduction and motivation

 Consequently, several initiatives in Europe~\cite{nrao} and the US~\cite{EPRI,NewGrid2022} aim to improve the utilization of existing grid infrastructure by actively optimizing and reconfiguring the network topology to mitigate congestion and maximize transfer capacity.
-However, the available topological actions, such as OTS and substation reconfiguration with BuS are often restricted to well-established, expert-driven measures that system operators have employed for decades, and may not take into account the distributed or variable nature of recently installed RES capacity.
+However, the available topological actions, such as OTS and substation reconfiguration with BuS are often restricted to well-established, expert-driven measures that system operators have employed for decades, even though the power flows through transmission grids are rapidly changing.
 As a result, potentially effective topological actions remain unidentified, and systematic methodologies to discover them are yet to be established in the scientific literature.
-In particular, while the most common topological actions in industry include substation reconfiguration through BuS, academic papers investigating topology optimization with BuS are relatively new, in part because Bus is computationally highly challenging.
-Every busbar considered in the topology optimization problem introduces a new degree of freedom and thus has the potential to reduce generation costs compared to a standard OPF, but representing multiple possible splitting configurations requires the use of binary variables and thus adds significant computational complexity.
+In particular, while the most common topological actions in industry include substation reconfiguration through BuS, academic papers investigating topology optimization with BuS are relatively new, in part because BuS is computationally highly challenging.
+Every busbar considered in the topology optimization problem introduces a new degree of freedom and thus has the potential to reduce generation costs compared to a standard OPF by solving congestion, therefore allowing the cheaper generators to be used to their maximum rated power, but representing multiple possible splitting configurations requires the use of binary variables and thus adds significant computational complexity.
 When implementing topology optimization for larger grids, it is therefore necessary to pre-screen busbars to identify promising candidate busbars for BuS.
-This paper addresses this issue by proposing metrics to identify efficient topological actions in high voltage grids based on the results of optimal power flow (OPF) simulations.
-Although several metrics (discussed later) have been proposed in the literature, no prior work has systematically assessed their effectiveness in identifying the most suitable busbars for applying topological actions.
+This paper addresses this issue by proposing metrics to identify efficient topological actions in transmission grids based on the results of optimal power flow (OPF) simulations.
+Although several metrics (discussed later) have been proposed in the literature, no prior work has systematically assessed their effectiveness in identifying the most suitable busbars for applying topological actions through BuS.
 In a rapidly evolving power system, such metrics can support system operators in identifying new impactful topological actions, ultimately maximizing the grid’s power transfer capacity.